City-of-Helsinki/example-ui-profile/README.md

 # Example-profile-ui

 Example UI application handles logins to OIDC provider and loads Helsinki Profile.
-There are two types of logins: Helsinki-Profiili MVP and plain Suomi.fi.
+There are two types of logins: Helsinki-Profiili MVP and Helsinki-tunnistus.
 User chooses one on the index page.

 App uses [oidc-react.js](https://github.com/IdentityModel/oidc-client-js/wiki) for all calls to the OIDC provider.
 Library is wrapped with "client" (client/index.ts) to unify connections to Tunnistamo, Keycloak server and Profiili API.